brianc/upstart-scripts/README.md

 you can stop your project with `sudo initctl stop (your_project)`

 you can restart your project with `sudo initctl restart (your_project)`

+## warning
+This will run your node application as __root__.
+You are responsible for dropping to a different user within the app.
+Use `process.setuid` and `process.setgid`.